-One of OpenWrt's (and LEDE's) goals is that all project-related communication should be done on public channels that are archived and easily browsable.
+One of OpenWrt's (and former LEDE's) goals is that all project-related communication should be done on public channels that are archived and easily browsable.
 However, specific problems and tasks may be resolved using direct means of communication.
 Please look through these choices to find an appropriate means to reach us.

-We will post notices of server outages, maintenance, or other disruption on the lede_project account on Twitter.
+We will post notices of server outages, maintenance, or other disruption on the @lede_project account on Twitter.

 This contact address is primarily intended to find a suitable mode of cooperation and to inquire about project matters without having to disclose your corporate identity upfront.
 There will be no special treatment beyond this first contact.
 Please see the OpenWrt/LEDE Project Rules for further information.